Cats and Cat People of the Year

 Sir Tommy and the kind folks at Milo’s Sanctuary are leading the charge against online bullying with Tommy Cruelty Free Thursdays, spreading the word about how to live a cruelty-free life in words as well as deeds.

-CatCon will take place Saturday, June 29th – Sunday, June 30th, 2019 at the Pasadena Convention Center, in Pasadena, CA
+Mick, Klaus, Juno, Shelly, Sterling, and Sir Thomas will be joining us at CatCon, Saturday, June 29th – Sunday, June 30th, 2019 at the Pasadena Convention Center, in Pasadena, CA